kylestev/prisonarchitect/README.md

 Python module for accessing Prison Architect save files

-This is not ready for use due to some issues with reading and saving.
-See [#1](https://github.com/kylestev/prisonarchitect/issues/1) and [#2](https://github.com/kylestev/prisonarchitect/issues/2) specifically.
+This is not production ready.
+Please checkout the [Trello Board](https://trello.com/b/6RdWnlJ0/prison-architect) to see current development plans before contributing new features.

 ## Example Usage